 1. The ticking clock

 Building tension in a scene can be tough.
 However, if you have to resort to a literal ticking time bomb to emphasize the stakes, then you should try to pass the time some other way.
-From The Dark Knight Rises to the recent Don’t Let Go, plenty of movies rely on this tired device that deserves a refresh.
+From The Dark Knight Rises to Don’t Let Go, plenty of movies rely on this tired device that deserves a refresh.

 SNEAKING UP ON YOU